Location: Salt Lake City, UT, United States

 The Regulatory Affairs and Clinical Affairs departments are responsible for performance assessment and validation of molecular in vitro diagnostic products for global regulatory registrations.

-The position requires a Bachelor’s degree in a scientific discipline or a minimum of two years of undergraduate education in a scientific discipline with demonstrated laboratory experience and working knowledge of basic chemistry, microbiology and/or molecular biology principles.
+Minimum of a Bachelor’s degree with emphasis in science.
+Alternately, a minimum of two years of undergraduate education in a scientific discipline with at least five years of relevant laboratory experience and thorough knowledge of basic chemistry, microbiology and/or molecular biology principles.

-Must demonstrate skill in basic laboratory technician practices (pipetting, biological and chemical material handling, sterile technique and contamination control, basic concentration and statistical calculations, and accurate record-keeping).
+Must demonstrate skill in laboratory practices (pipetting, biological and chemical material handling, sterile technique and contamination control, concentration and statistical calculations, and accurate record-keeping).